Update you browser

 'While the United Nations Conference on Trade and Development (UNCTAD) highlighted that the global market value of the creative industries was estimated at $1.3 trillion [USD], the Organisation for Economic Co-operation and Development (OECD) pointed to annual growth rates of between 5 and 20% in OECD countries.

-While the social and economic benefits from developing a creative economy have been noted in developed countries, the last decade has demonstrated that cities and regions in developing economies and countries in transition are rapidly overtaking this gap.
+While the social and economic benefits of developing a creative economy have been noted in developed countries, the last decade has demonstrated that cities and regions in developing economies and countries in transition are rapidly overtaking this gap.
 For example, it has been estimated that creative industries contributed $2.25 billion [USD] in revenues, created 30 million new jobs, and employed almost 1% of the world’s active population.

 The pandemic has pushed many businesses, including those within the creative industries, to operate rapidly and develop new, more resilient ways of functioning.
-Moreover, the way social capital is created and maintained has altered, significantly restricting the traditional forms of networking between the creative workers and the communities and making the demand for new business models.
+Moreover, how social capital is created and maintained has altered, significantly restricting the traditional forms of networking between the creative workers and the communities and making the demand for new business models.

 Therefore, an important takeaway from this crisis has been the following: for businesses and organisations to survive in times of crisis, the main component of every system should be resilience and flexibility.'